 At the petabyte scale, information is not a matter of simple three- and four-dimensional taxonomy and order but of dimensionally agnostic statistics.
 It calls for an entirely different approach, one that requires us to lose the tether of data as something that can be visualized in its totality.
 It forces us to view data mathematically first and establish a context for it later.
 For instance, Google conquered the advertising world with nothing more than applied mathematics.
 It didn’t pretend to know anything about the culture and conventions of advertising — it just assumed that better data, with better analytical tools, would win the day.
 And Google was right.”

-My research, better said, my “theoretical experimentation” (as I like to call it) is driven towards the idea of a meta-University, being grounded on a massive data-sharing display that should be and has to be global, or universal, an overly interactive virtual platform for meta-artistic thinking, that is, a “cloud university”, an everlasting and infinite place where everybody can not only have access to, but democratically contribute to as well: all information should be over-portable, over-shareable and over-spreadable.
+My research, better said, my “theoretical experimentation” is driven towards the idea of a meta-University, being grounded on a massive data-sharing display that should be and has to be global, or universal, an overly interactive virtual platform for meta-artistic thinking, that is, a “cloud university”, an everlasting and infinite place where everybody can not only have access to, but democratically contribute to as well.
 A way to reconcile the university mission to its roots: to overcome the so-called crisis of specialization, as it was thoroughly investigated by the American author Bill Readings in his book “The University In Ruins”, by embracing the totality of knowledge and universal culture in one single cross-disciplinary corpus of subjects.
 A MULTIVERSITY.

 “A specialist is someone who learns more and more about a restrict subject, in such a way that its perfect fulfillment is knowing everything about nothing”.
 (Chesterton would say)